 Discover all Volotea destinations in our interactive map.

-Volotea will count on 32 aircraft this year between Airbus A319s and Boeing 717s.
-Both models are recognized for their comfort and reliability, with Volotea offering reclining seats 5% wider than the average in airlines.
-More than 45% of the flights scheduled in 2018 are expected to be operated by Airbus A319.
+Volotea will count on 34 aircraft this year between Airbus A319s and Boeing 717s.
+Both models are recognized for their comfort and reliability, with Volotea offering reclining seats in rows 5% wider than the average in airlines.
+Most of the flights scheduled in 2019 are expected to be operated by Airbus A319 aircraft.

-The range of the A319 allows Volotea to operate routes with a longer distance and penetrate new markets.
+Additionally, the range of the A319 allows Volotea to operate longer routes and penetrate new markets.
 While the Boeing 717 has a range of 2,500km, the Airbus A319 reaches 3,500km.